hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 **July 13, 2020.** *Linguistic relativism is the notion that language determines reality.
 Here, I introduce a variant called cognitive relativism, and consider whether humans could simulate bats.
-This will prepare us (hopefully) to determine whether aliens can do our math homework!*
+This will prepare us (hopefully) to explore whether aliens can do our math homework!*

 <!-- Alien algebra, bat brains and other cognitive conundra -->